 - Be willing to sign a written agreement to work for the DoD as a civilian employee for one calendar year for each year of scholarship assistance after graduation (and to serve in DoD summer internship for multi-year scholarship)

-- Be willing and able to obtain a security clearance
+- Be willing to subject to security background check for internship and obtain a security clearance

 - Must not currently be a DoD or Federal employee (civilian or military)